 See Sixteenth Notes.

-When buying acoustic drums, many are sold as “shell packs”.
+When buying acoustic drums, many are sold as shell packs.
 This is important, as shell packs include the drums and holders only.
 Also, holders are not stands - they are literally just the holders that mount the toms.
-If you buy a shell pack, you are not getting the stands, pedals, seat or cymbals - these are all additional purchases.
-See our blog on purchasing acoustic drum sets for more information.
+If you buy a shell pack, you are not getting the stands, pedals, seat, or cymbals - these are all additional purchases.

 The stands that support our cymbals and drums have a tripod base.
-Single braced legs are normally lighter in weight and have one strut with a rubber foot at the end, whereas double braced legs are heavier in weight, and have two struts.
-This is a little tricky to explain, so we recommend doing an internet search on single and double braced drum hardware, and pay close attention to the leg struts.
-You’ll see the difference!
+Single-braced legs are normally lighter in weight and have one strut with a rubber foot at the end, whereas double-braced legs are heavier in weight, and have two struts.
+This is a little tricky to explain, so we recommend doing an internet search on single and double-braced drum hardware, paying close attention to the leg struts.
+You'll see the difference!

 Certain sound frequencies will cause the snare wires on a snare drum to resonate and vibrate.
 This is commonly known as snare buzz.
 Playing toms that are close to the snare drum, and bass guitar frequencies are the main causes.
 Snare buzz can be minimized by tightening the snare wires, but cannot be eliminated altogether in a live situation.

-The lever on the side of a snare drum that engages, or disengages the snare wires.
+The lever on the side of a snare drum engages or disengages the snare wires.

 Snare Throw Off.